-The main study was conducted in Mukono district in Central Uganda.
+The main study was conducted in Kisoro district in South Western Uganda.
 The district was purposively selected.
-The district had three Constituencies with fourteen Lower local governments called sub counties.
-Mukono district was one of the remotest districts in the country affected by high levels of poverty due to its geographical set up and remoteness.
+The district has three Constituencies with fourteen Lower local governments called sub counties.
+Kisoro district was one of the remotest districts in the country affected by high levels of poverty due to its geographical set up and remoteness.
+It was a resting site for many refugees due to political insurgencies from Republic of Congo and Rwanda (UBOS, 2005; Ssewaya, 2003).
 With this view therefore, three parishes from two sub-counties of Nyarusiza and Chahi were used as the area of study.
 These parishes were chosen randomly in view of concentration of Compassion International projects as well as communities experience, knowledge and practices with Compassion projects to alleviate poverty in the areas.